General Practitioner Vogelenbuurt

 We are only open for new patients living in the postal area 3514.
 If you live in this area and want to register in our practice you can fill in this form.
-We will call you within 10 days to get acquainted.
+We will call you to get acquainted.
 After this telephone conversation, the registration is complete.
 If you need general practitioner assistance before you have received a call, please contact us by telephone.

 You can call for an appointment from 08:00 – 17:00 030-2714196

 In case you need a doctor, but you are not able to come to the office for medical reasons, the doctor can do a house call.
 If you would like the doctor to make a home visit, please consult the assistant before 10:30 in the morning.